intershop/intershop-pwa/docs/concepts/hybrid-approach.md

 - ICM 7.10.32.16-LTS or 7.10.38.6-LTS
 - PWA 2.3.0

+> [!NOTE]
-> :exclamation: **NOTE:** This feature relies on the PWA and ICM being able to read and write each other's `apiToken` cookies.
+> This feature relies on the PWA and ICM being able to read and write each other's `apiToken` cookies.
 >
 > This means that cookies written by the PWA and ICM must have the same domain and the same path.
 This works since all Responsive Starter Store requests and responses are proxied through the PWA SSR, simulating a common domain (an actual common domain for PWA and ICM is not required).
 >